Once upon a time there was an 8 month old baby named Owen who went to a family reunion with his mommy, daddy, and grandma.

 For the Basil Spinach Pesto:

-Combine all ingredients except water to a food processor and blend until smooth.
-If sauce is too thick, add in water one tbsp at a time until desired consistency is reached.
+- Combine all ingredients except water to a food processor and blend until smooth.
+If sauce is too thick, add in water one tablespoon at a time until desired consistency is reached.

 For the Garden Vegetable Rotini: